Open Network for Digital Commerce

-Open Network for Digital Commerce, abbreviated ONDC, is a private non-profit Section 8 company established by the Department for Promotion of Industry and Internal Trade (DPIIT) of Government of India to develop open e-commerce.
+Open Network for Digital Commerce (ONDC) is a public technology initiative launched by the Department for Promotion of Industry and Internal Trade (DPIIT), Government of India to foster decentralized open e-commerce model and is led by a private non-profit Section 8 company.
 It was incorporated on 31 December 2021 with initial investment from Quality Council of India and Protean eGov Technologies Limited (formerly NSDL e-Governance Infrastructure Limited).

+History

 ONDC is not an application, an intermediary, or software, but a set of specifications designed to foster open interchange and connections between shoppers, technology platforms, and retailers.
-Technological self reliance, demand for level playing field mainly from small retailers, lower the barrier of entry and discovery online, adoption of open digital ecosystem across key sectors and fixing the non-competitive behavior of big ecommerce firms like Amazon and Flipkart to capture the US$810 billion domestic retail market led to its creation.
-Designed to keep check on Big Tech companies from violating Consumer Protection (E-Commerce) (Amendment) Rules, 2021 due to concentration of market power by integrating them into an open-source decentralised network where data portability will break data silos while data interoperability will allow innovation.

-History
+ONDC was incorporated with the mission and vision of creating an inclusive ecosystem of e-commerce.

 On 5 July 2021, a nine-member Advisory Council was constituted by Department for Promotion of Industry and Internal Trade (DPIIT).
-The Quality Council of India (QCI) was tasked with incubating the ONDC based on open source methodologies using open specifications and network protocols.
-It will incorporates inventory, logistics, dispute resolution and is planning to cover 25% of domestic digital commerce within two years of launch.
+The Quality Council of India (QCI) was tasked with incubating ONDC using open source methodologies, open specifications, and network protocols.
+It incorporates inventory, logistics, and dispute resolution and plans to cover 25% of domestic digital commerce within two years of launch.
 ONDC will unbundle delivery services so that customers can choose their own logistics provider.
 Till 26 October 2021, QCI established a team of experts and on-boarded some small and medium size industries as volunteers for project execution while DPIIT approved ₹10 crore as initial investment.

-From November 2021 to March 2022, various public and private sector entities picked up stakes in ONDC by investing seed money to become early promoters.
+From November 2021 to March 2022, various public and private sector entities invested seed money to become early promoters in ONDC.
 This includes Punjab National Bank (9.5% for ₹25 crore).
 State Bank of India (7.84% for ₹10 crore).
 Axis Bank (7.84%).
 Kotak Mahindra Bank (7.84%).
 BSE Investments (5.88%).
 Central Depository Services (6.78%).
 ICICI Bank (5.97% for ₹10 crore).
 Small Industries Development Bank of India (7.84% for ₹10 crore).
 On 23 March 2022, Common Service Centres (CSC) under Ministry of Electronics and Information Technology (MeitY) announced that it will promote ONDC for ecommerce and logictics in rural areas through 3 Lakh Grameen e-Stores.
 National Payment Corporation of India (NPCI) and National Stock Exchange of India (NSE) committed funding for ONDC as promoters.
 On 31 August 2022, Ministry of Finance and Reserve Bank of India (RBI) cleared NPCI to acquire 10% stake at ONDC by investing ₹10 crore.
 Bank of India acquired 5.56% stake by investing ₹10 crore.